assemble/assemble-less/README.md

 ```
 Useful for testing new features included in a beta or alpha release, or for comparing the compiled results from different versions of Less.js.

+### debug

+Type: `Boolean`

+Default: `false`

+Generate some before/after files into a tmp directory so you can inspect what's happening.
+LESS source files will be saved with `.less` extension, and any metadata that's processed will be saved with a `.json` extension.

 ### Usage Examples
 > Basic config for compiling LESS to CSS.